 The Glad Cafe is a not for profit music venue with a licensed cafe in the Shawlands area of southside Glasgow.
 It has something to offer people of any age or background in this diverse and vibrant local community.

 Since September 2018, we’ve been delighted to serve incredible vegetarian and vegan brunches from 9am-4pm made by the magnificent Hen of the Woods, the team behind the the brilliant Asian inspired menu at The Hug & Pint in the West End.
+As of January 2019, the award-winning culinary team at The Hug & Pint have also taken on evening service in the cafe from 5pm-10pm, with a rotating menu of pan-Asian vegan mains and small plates, including some favourites from the West End establishment.

 Our well equipped venue provides a welcome space in the southside for showcasing up and coming local musicians as well as internationally known acts.
 We feature indie, electronic, experimental, world and traditional musicians.
 The space has become known for its great acoustic and the quality of the programme which also includes film, drama, storytelling and philosophical talks.
 The exhibition space in the cafe also hosts a changing feast of visual delight curated by two of our volunteers, and this combined with the six monthly zine, the Glad Rag, adds to our on-going representation of southside creativity!